-Prescription opioids are painkillers used to treat pain after an injury or surgery.
-Opioids include codeine, fentanyl, morphine and oxycodone.
+Prescription opioids are painkillers often used for pain after an injury, surgery or dental work.
+They include codeine, morphine and oxycodone.

 If you take opioids during pregnancy, they can cause serious problems for your baby, like premature birth and drug withdrawal called NAS.